junxit/us-congress-bills-111/metadata.md

 - 2010-03-03 — Introduced in Senate
 - 2010-03-03 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-04-06 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+- 2010-05-17 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-05-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-05-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 400.